#1 of 14 Places to Visit in Ajanta Caves

 Cave 1 is situated on the eastern end of the horseshoe-shaped bend of the rock surface and is the first cave the visitor encounters.
 Cave 1 is considered to be the most splendid Buddhist vihara in India and among the famous places to visit in Ajanta Caves.
 Possibly created to be an imperial cave of king Harishena, the monastery, consists of a hall sided by 14 cells, vestibule, sanctum sanctorum, an open verandah flanked by a cell on each side, and an open courtyard with two cells on the sides, datable to 4th - 5th centuries AD.
 There are three doorways: a central doorway and two side doorways. .....

 #2 of 14 Places to Visit in Ajanta Caves

 At a distance of 400 m from Ajanta Foot Cave Bus Stop, Cave 2 is situated just beside Cave 1 in Ajanta.
-It is one of the famous and must visited caves in Ajanta.
+It is one of the famous and most visited tourist places in Ajanta.

 Cave 2 has a porch quite different from Cave 1.
 The cave is supported by robust pillars, ornamented with designs.
 The front porch consists of cells supported by pillared vestibules on both ends.
-The paintings on the ceilings and walls of this porch have been widely published.
-They depict the Jataka tales that are stories of the Buddha's life in former existences as Bodhisattva.
-The porch's rear wall has a doorway in the center, .....
+The paintings on the .....

 #3 of 14 Places to Visit in Ajanta Caves